paddywwoof/pi3d_book/Shapes.rst

     as the array gets bigger.

-The Buffer.unib array of uniform variable passed to the Shader needs a bit more explanation that the equivalent array in Shape. **ntile** is used to control how many normal map Texture maps (also called bump maps) are to be tiled for each unit of texture coordinates.
+The Buffer.unib array of uniform variable passed to the Shader needs a bit more explanation than the equivalent array in Shape. **ntile** is used to control how many normal map Texture maps (also called bump maps) are to be tiled for each unit of texture coordinates.
 Normal maps will be explained fully in the chapter on Light and Texture but they are a way of adding structural